15 Best Places to Visit in July

 This celebration takes Tallinn's Old Town back to the Hanseatic era with a massive medieval market in the Town Hall Square, lively music and dance performances at an outdoor stage, and a medieval parade filled with revelers wearing traditional clothing and waving flags.
 Young tourists can also participate in knight tournaments on the Niguliste hill.

-Looking at a trip to the Baltic region in late July?
+Looking at a trip to the Baltic region toward the end of July?
 Check out the Tallinn International Organ Festival.
 The oldest annual music festival in Estonia, this event features pipe-music recitals on antique organs at historic churches around Tallinn.
 It's an opportunity to experience the country's proud musical heritage.

 Accommodation: Where to Stay in Tallinn